Pranjal1103/Verilog-Based-Branch-Predictor/README.md

-Overview:
+# GShare Branch Predictor in Verilog

+## Overview
-This project implements a GShare Branch Predictor using Verilog HDL.
-It simulates how modern processors predict the outcome of conditional branches using a combination of the Global History Register (GHR) and Pattern History Table (PHT) indexed through an XOR operation.
+This project implements a **GShare Branch Predictor** using **Verilog HDL**.
+It simulates how modern processors predict the outcome of conditional branches using a combination of the **Global History Register (GHR)** and **Pattern History Table (PHT)** indexed through an XOR operation.

-Features:
+##  Features
-1.8-bit Global History Register (GHR)
+- 8-bit Global History Register (GHR)
-2.256-entry Pattern History Table (PHT)
+- 256-entry Pattern History Table (PHT)
-3.2-bit saturating counters for prediction
+- 2-bit saturating counters for prediction
-4.Indexing using GHR ⊕ PC[7:0]
+- Indexing using GHR ⊕ PC[7:0]
-5.Testbench for simulation and waveform analysis 6.Generates waveform .vcd file for GTKWave# Verilog-Based-Branch-Predictor
+- Testbench for simulation and waveform analysis
+- Generates waveform `.vcd` file for GTKWave

-Tools Used:
+## Tools Used
-1.Verilog HDL
+- **Verilog HDL**
-2.EDA Playground / GTKWave
+- **EDA Playground / GTKWave**
-3.Synopsys VCS (optional).
+- Synopsys VCS (optional).

-Output:
+##  How to Run
+1. Clone the repo or open files in [EDA Playground](https://edaplayground.com).
+2. Load all `.sv` files.
+3. Run the testbench.
+4. Observe waveforms using EPWave viewer.

+## Output
-1.predict_taken signal evolves based on branch history.
+- **predict_taken** signal evolves based on branch history.
-2.GHR shifts with every resolved branch.
+- GHR shifts with every resolved branch.
-3.PHT values saturate towards correct prediction over time.
+- PHT values saturate towards correct prediction over time.

+## Acknowledgments
+- RISC-V ISA specifications
+- Berkeley Rocket Core (GShare concepts)
+- Verilog reference documentation